yyhao0422/terraform_IaC_lab/README.md

 - Verify connectivity to the EC2 instance.

-- User able to go to Apache Website.
+- Able to connect s3 in ec2 using s3 endpoint.

 ## Installation